brunokoga/Montevideo/advanced_dir/advancedFeats.md

 **Prerequisite:** [Spell Focus](../feats#_spell-focus) (divination).

-**Benefit:** You gain a +2 bonus on caster level checks with divinations to overcome spell resistance or effects that impede divination (for example, _ [nondetection](../spells/nondetection#_nondetection)_).
+**Benefit:** You gain a +2 bonus on caster level checks with divinations to overcome spell resistance or effects that impede divination (for example, _ [nondetection](../spell_dir/nondetection#_nondetection)_).
 When using a divination spell that requires concentration, you gain information from the spell 1 round sooner than normal (so you gain information from the first 2 rounds with 1 round of concentration, and information from the third round in the second round of concentration).

-## Dreadful Carnage (Combat)
+## Dreadful Carnage (Combat

 Slaying an enemy demoralizes your other nearby foes.

 **Prerequisites:** Str 15, [Power Attack](../feats#_power-attack), Furious Focus, base attack bonus +11.

-**Benefit:** Whenever you reduce an enemy to 0 or fewer hit points, you can make an [Intimidate](../skills/intimidate#_intimidate) check to demoralize all enemies within 30 feet as a free action.
+**Benefit:** Whenever you reduce an enemy to 0 or fewer hit points, you can make an [Intimidate](../skill_dir/intimidate#_intimidate) check to demoralize all enemies within 30 feet as a free action.
 Enemies that cannot see both you and the enemy you reduced to 0 or fewer hit points are unaffected.

 ## Duck and Cover (Teamwork)

 Your allies assist you in avoiding certain attacks.

 **Benefit:** Whenever you are adjacent to an ally who also has this feat, and both of you are required to make a Reflex saving throw against a spell or effect, you may take the result of your die roll or that of your ally (your modifiers still apply to the roll, regardless of which result you take).
-If you take your ally's result, you are knocked prone (or staggered on your next turn, if you are already prone or cannot be knocked prone).
+If you take your ally's result, you are knocked prone (or staggered on your next turn, if you are already prone or cannot be knocked prone.
 In addition, you receive a +2 cover bonus to your AC against ranged attacks as long as your ally is wielding a shield.

 ## Eagle Eyes